zcentric/vector-operator/docs/vector-crd.md

 - `resources`: Kubernetes resource requirements for the Vector container
   - `requests`: Minimum required resources
   - `limits`: Maximum allowed resources

+- `volumes`: Additional Kubernetes volumes to add to the pod
+  - Supports all Kubernetes volume types (ConfigMap, Secret, PVC, etc.)
+  - These are added alongside the default data and config volumes

+- `volumeMounts`: Additional volume mounts for the Vector container
+  - Specifies how volumes should be mounted in the container
+  - These are added alongside the default data and config mounts

+## Default Volumes

+The Vector operator automatically creates and mounts the following volumes:

+1. `data` volume:
+   - Type: emptyDir
+   - Mount path: Value of `spec.data_dir`
+   - Used for temporary Vector data storage

+2. `config` volume:
+   - Type: ConfigMap
+   - Mount path: /etc/vector
+   - Contains Vector's configuration
+   - Created and managed by the operator

 ## Usage